ruixiaoLee/interactiveLUT_SGX_Linux/README.md

 respectively.<br>

 After compiled all codes in `serveruser/` and `decryptor`.<br>

+#### The below part may not necessarily need to be run
+Because I already uploaded the necessary ciphertexts, you can try to use them directly.<br>
+If you cannot use them, you may need to run the commands below.<br>
 In `decryptor/`, run and test runtime and memory usage:
 ```
 bin/keyGeneration